 Events in April

-Campeonato Nacional de Rodeo.
-The National Rodeo Championship in Rancagua features entertaining Chilean cowboys and plenty of feasting as well as a fun handkerchief-waving dance that imitates the courtship of a rooster and hen.
+Campeonato Nacional de Rodeo, Rancagua.
+The National Rodeo Championship features entertaining Chilean cowboys and plenty of feasting as well as a fun handkerchief-waving dance that imitates the courtship of a rooster and hen.

-Semana Santa (Easter).
-Since Chile is mostly Catholic, Holy Week is an important holiday week all over the country.
+Semana Santa, Nationwide (April).
+Since Chile is primarily Catholic, Holy Week is an important holiday week all over the country.
 This is when the streets are filled with parades, floats, food gatherings, and lots of people.

 Fiesta de Cuasimodo.
 Following Semana Santa, this traditional Catholic event is meant to resemble the times when groups of knights would accompany priests from town to town to give the Eucharist to those that were dying.

-Best of Chile.
-Explore two spectacular regions of Chile where few travelers venture on this 9-day itinerary.
-After checking out Santiago, you'll fly to the Atacama desert—an oasis in the driest part in the world known for geysers, salt flats, and starry skies.
+Best of Chile - 9 Days.
+Explore two spectacular regions of Chile where few travelers venture.
+After checking out Santiago, you'll fly to the Atacama Desert—an oasis in the driest part of the world known for geysers, salt flats, and starry skies.
 From here, head to Patagonia where you'll experience Torres del Paine National Park via a range of activities while staying in a fully sustainable EcoCamp.

 More Helpful Information